 Injalak Arts has been given exclusive permission by the Traditional Owners to facilitate Rock Art Tours led by trained local guides.
-Tours take place in the morning and are approximately 3 hours in duration.

 The main gallery is the first contact with rock art and is the most intense.
 It is an extensive shelter featuring layered paintings created over thousands of years.
 Other rock art gallery sites visited include Yingana or Warramurruggunddji, (the Creation Mother) and Andungun (this was told to Charles Mountford) a namarnde (evil) spirit who kills and eats people.